clamsproject/apps/.github/ISSUE_TEMPLATE/app_submission.md

 * Enter a public GitHub repository  of the app in `owner/repository` format (DON'T include `https://github.com` part) below (after colon).
 NAME:

 * Enter a git tag of the app version below (after colon).
+If the tag is annotated one, the tag message will be used as the "patch notes" of this version.
 TAG:

 * If the app container image is publicly available, enter the image address below (after colon).